opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

 * `certificate_users/client_certificate_data` - The client certificate data.

 * `certificate_users/client_key_data` - The client key data.

-* `kube_proxy_mode` - Service forwarding mode.
-Two modes are available:
-  * `iptables`: Traditional kube-proxy uses iptables rules to implement service load balancing.
-  In this mode, too many iptables rules will be generated when many services are deployed.
-  In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
-  * `ipvs`: Optimized kube-proxy mode with higher throughput and faster speed.
-  This mode supports incremental updates and can keep connections uninterrupted during service updates.
-  It is suitable for large-sized clusters.

 * `installed_addons` - List of installed addon IDs.
 Empty if `ignore_addons` is `true`.